LequimeLab/detectADAM/README.md

 Have your FASTQ files from another source or predownloaded?

-Utilize the correct file structure `FASTQ_files/` and put the correct files names in the user accession list, and the pipeline will run as normal, skipping the downloading step.
+Utilize the correct file structure `FASTQ_files/` and put the correct file names in the user accession list, and the pipeline will run as normal, skipping the downloading step.

 Ensure that you follow the `_1` and `_2` naming convention for pair end files.